Showing posts with label driving. Show all posts

 Lora then drove us to downtown Chicago to tour the Sears Tower "sky deck."

-The Sears Tower was the tallest skyscraper in the World until 1996.
-It was finished on May 3, 1973.
+The Sears Tower, completed on May 3, 1973, was the tallest skyscraper in the World until 1996.

 It is still the tallest skyscraper in the Western Hemisphere.
 What a view!

-We walked to Giordano’s Pizzeria, which was just across the street from the Sear Tower.
+We walked to Giordano's Pizzeria, across the street from the Sears Tower.

 We had to wait 40 minutes for a table and another 40 minutes for our food.

-We ordered a deep dish stuffed medium pizza with sausage, pepperoni, and mozzarella cheese.
-It was covered with Marinara sauce and the pizza was as thick as the size of a medium cake.
+We ordered a deep-dish stuffed medium pizza with sausage, pepperoni, and mozzarella cheese.
+It was covered with Marinara sauce and as thick as a medium cake.

 Madison enjoyed the stinging mozzarella cheese.

-Lora drove us out of downtown Chicago leaving at about 9:00 P.M.
+Lora drove us out of downtown Chicago, leaving at about 9:00 P.M.

 I took over driving for several hours.

-Everyone fell asleep except me and when I got sleepy, we stopped at a Motel 8 somewhere in Louisville, Indiana off I-70E.
+Everyone fell asleep except me, and when I got sleepy, we stopped at a Motel 8 somewhere in Louisville, Indiana, off I-70E

-We were so sleepy that we did not even inspect the room which we should have because the beds were falling apart.
+We were so sleepy that we did not even inspect the room, which we should have because the beds were falling apart.

-I guess that does not matter when you are too sleepy to drive.
+That does not matter when you are too sleepy to drive.

 It was late, I was very sleepy, and I drove seven miles in the wrong direction.

-The next morning we had no clue where we were because somewhere during the night I had taken a wrong turn about seven miles off course.
+The first clue was our location because the following day, I had taken a wrong turn about seven miles off during the night.

-I remember going through a lot of construction and orange cones being everywhere.
+I remember going through a lot of construction, with orange cones everywhere.
 I am sure that is where I got lost.

 We had to do a lot of backtracking.